 [Section 17 amended by No. 32 of 1994 s.
 19; No. 30 of 1995 s.
 47.]

-18. The Commissioner and the department
+18. Commissioner and department

 (1) The Commissioner is subject to the control and direction of the Minister, and is responsible to the Minister for the administration of this Act and any other law relating to occupational safety and health administered by the Minister.